Fort Worth Botanic Gardens, Fort Worth

 My kids love the whisper tubes that run along much of the boardwalk!

 The North and South Vista

 A large lawn bordered by flowering plants and tall trees, and a favorite for picnics in the garden!
 It is also the location of summer’s Concerts in the Garden, followed by fireworks!
-Lawn tickets run $22/person, and children 10 and under FREE!
+Check the website for ticket prices, and children 10 and under FREE!
 Be sure to take plenty of glow sticks and toys, or buy some there!
 Click HERE for more information on tickets!

 Rain Forest Conservatory

 The Rain Forest Conservatory is currently closed for repairs.

 The other paid admission garden, the garden is beautiful all year long, but the incredible colors of fall are not to be missed!
 They offer an annual Spring and Fall Festival!

 My kids have made nature journals, taken art tablets and sketched in the garden, learned about caterpillars, worms and frogs that live in the garden, and so many different plants I can’t begin to name them all!
 Click HERE to see their calendar of events for the next upcoming programs!

 My kids are just naughty, and playing in the water features aren’t allowed at the Botanic Gardens!
 Hopefully, they will one day add a fun way to cool off on a hot day, but until they do, head over to either the Fort Worth Museum of Science and History to play in the fountains in front of the museum, or the splash park at Sundance Square!